hyalen-caldeira/inauth/README.md

 );
 ```
 ### Task 2) ###
-I've been using spring-boot to make the server up, runnable and ready to receive HTTP requests.
+I've used spring-boot to make the server up, runnable and ready to receive HTTP requests.
 The server is started on port 8088.

 ### Task 3) ###
 Besides the Micro Service to fetch coordinates information, I've also added solution performing operations through coordinates of some locations: